CpResearch/DynamoMonitorDev/README.rst

 Copy Latest Data
 ----------------

- t3serv016 will be a clone of t3serv009 dynamo is installed under /root
+<your server> (ex. t3serv016) will be a clone of t3serv009.
+Install dynamo and dynamo-mitlocal under
+your account (ex.
+Work/).

+ # make directory
+ mkdir ~/Work
+ cd ~/Work
+ cp -r ~cmsprod/Work

  # for updated installation do
  /root/dynamo-mitlocal/install.sh ../dynamo
+ /etc/init.d/dynamod

 Data Content
 ------------

-First edit the data content of the web page you are producing by editing a file like: https://github.com/SmartDataProjects/dynamo/blob/master/lib/web/modules/transfers/monitor.py
+First edit the data content of the web page you are producing by editing a file like:

+  https://github.com/SmartDataProjects/dynamo/blob/master/lib/web/modules/transfers/monitor.py